Ali al-Sajjad: Succession to Husayn

+Zayn al-Abidin calligraphy at the Prophet's Mosque in Medina.

 Today, most Shias believe that Husayn was succeeded by al-Sajjad, whose imamate coincided with the caliphates of Yazid, Mu'awiya II, Marwan I, Abd al-Malik ibn Marwan, and al-Walid I.

 As the only surviving son of Husayn, al-Sajjad was the natural candidate for the imamate.
 There are also some Shia traditions to the effect that Husayn had designated al-Sajjad as his heir and successor.
 At the time, however, many Shias felt that, like Husayn, their imam should rise against the tyranny of the Umayyads.
 Given the quiescent attitude of al-Sajjad, these Shias rallied behind Mukhtar, who revolted in support of Ibn al-Hanafiyya.
 The latter thus initially diverted much support away from al-Sajjad, who led a secluded, pious life after Karbala.
 Indeed, even though al-Sajjad was widely respected, he had few followers until the collapse of the Zubayrid counter-caliphate in 692.
 Such was his quiescent attitude that some Western historians are uncertain whether he put forward any claims to imamate.
 Yet some contemporary Shia figures, including Abu Khalid al-Kabuli and Qasim ibn Awf, are known to have switched their allegiance to al-Sajjad from Ibn al-Hanafiyya.

 For his part, Ibn al-Hanafiyya remained in his hometown of Medina and declined active leadership of Mukhtar's uprising.
 Ibn al-Hanafiyya neither repudiated Mukhtar's propaganda in his own favor nor made any public claims about succession to Husayn.
 On the other hand, perhaps Ibn al-Hanafiyya had secret designs for the caliphate, because he never pledged allegiance to Ibn Zubayr, who even imprisoned him until he was rescued by Mukhtar.
 Ibn al-Hanafiyya's followers among the Shia became known as the Kasaniyya, who continued to trace the imamate through his descendants.
 Some Kaysanites apparently joined al-Sajjad when Ibn al-Hanafiyya died in 700 or 701.
 Some others thought that he was concealed by divine will and would eventually return to eradicate injustice on Earth.
 This was perhaps when the messianic concept of the Mahdi became mainstream in Shia Islam.
 Most Kaysanites, however, followed Ibn al-Hanafiyya's son, Abd Allah ibn Muhammad ibn al-Hanafiyya.
 When the latter died, his imamate supposedly passed on to the Abbasids, that is, descendants of Muhammad's uncle, Al-Abbas ibn Abd al-Muttalib.
 Kaysanites later proved instrumental in the Abbasids' overthrow of the Umayyads.
 As the Abbasids gradually turned against their former Shia allies, they carried most Kaysanites with themselves toward Sunnism.

 Among other Shia sects, the Isma'ilis believe that Husayn had designated Ibn al-Hanafiyya as a temporary imam to protect the identity of the true imam, that is, al-Sajjad.
 Most Zaydis, by contrast, do not count al-Sajjad among their imams, for his political quietism disqualifies him from Zaydi imamate.